 The total amount of energy absorbed per unit mass of the exposed material as a result of exposure to radiation is expressed in a unit of measure known as a rad.
-In this case, it is the effect of the absorbed energy (the biological damage that it causes) that is important, not the actual amount.
+It is the effect of the absorbed energy (the biological damage that it causes) that is important, not the actual amount.
 In the international system of units, 100 rad equals 1 gray (Gy).